Some nonrenormalizable theories are finite: Theories with finite ground-state action densities

-The energy densities of the theories \( L_1 \) and \( L_s \) (\ref{L_1} and \ref{L_s 0}) diverge because their derivatives contribute only quadratically to their action densities.
-We can make the mean value of the ground-state energy density finite by using as the euclidian action density (\ref{L_f})
+The euclidian action densities of the theories \( L_1 \) and \( L_s \) (\ref{L_1} and \ref{L_s 0}) diverge because their derivatives contribute only quadratically to their action densities.
+We can make the mean value of the ground-state euclidian action density finite by using as the euclidian action density (\ref{L_f})

 or

 The euclidian action on a lattice of spacing \( a \) of the theory (\ref{L_f redux}) is a sum over all \( N^4 \) vertices \( v \) of the vertex action

 in which the field \( \varphi = \phi/M \) and the product \( aM \) are dimensionless.
 The \(\pm\) signs mean that we average the forward and backward derivatives.